xrdocs/telemetry/_tutorials/2016-08-15-configuring-mdt-for-tcp-dial-out-using-native-yang.md

 </div>

-​

 So what does all that mean to the router?
 It breaks down into three parts which you'll recall from the YANG model above:

-​

 - The **destination-group** tells the router where to send telemetry data and how.
-The absence of a destination-group in the output above alerts us to the fact that this is a dial-in configuration (the collector will initiate the session to the router).
+The destination group in this configuration ("DGroup1") will send telemetry data to an IPv4 address (172.30.8.4) on port 5432 with a self-describing GPB encoding via TCP.

 - The **sensor-group** identifies a list of YANG models that the router should stream.
-In this case, the router has a sensor-group called "SGroup3" that will send interface statistics data from the OpenConfig Interfaces YANG model.
+In this case, the router has a sensor-group called "SGroup1" that will send interface statistics data from the IOS XR native YANG model for interface stats.

 - The **subscription** ties together the destination-group and the sensor-group.
-This router has a subscription name "Sub3" that will send the list of models in SGroup3 at an interval of 30 second (30000 milleseconds).
+This router has a subscription name "Sub1" that will send the list of models in SGroup1 to DGroup1 at an interval of 30 second (30000 milleseconds).

-​

-If you read the [earlier tutorial](https://xrdocs.github.io/telemetry/tutorials/2016-07-21-configuring-model-driven-telemetry-mdt/) on configuring MDT with CLI, you might recognize this as the same as the gRPC dial-in configuration described there.
+If you read the [earlier tutorial](https://xrdocs.github.io/telemetry/tutorials/2016-07-21-configuring-model-driven-telemetry-mdt/) on configuring MDT with CLI, you might recognize this as the same as the TCP dial-out configuration described there.
 If you missed that thrilling installment, the XML above is the YANG equivalent of this CLI:

-​

 {% capture "output" %}

 CLI Output:

-​

 ```
 telemetry model-driven

- sensor-group SGroup3

-  sensor-path openconfig-interfaces:interfaces/interface
+ destination-group DGroup1
+   address family ipv4 172.30.8.4 port 5432
+   encoding self-describing-gpb
+   protocol tcp
   !

- subscription Sub3

-  sensor-group-id SGroup3 sample-interval 30000

  !
+ sensor-group SGroup1
+  sensor-path Cisco-IOS-XR-infra-statsd-oper:infra-statistics/interfaces/interface/latest/generic-counters
+ !
+ subscription Sub1
+  sensor-group-id SGroup1 sample-interval 30000
+  destination-id DGroup1

 ```

-​

 {% endcapture %}

-​

 <div class="notice--info">